c-sanders/Gtk4-Example-1/Git_basics.md

 - gh config set -h github.com git_protocol ssh
 ?
 Configured git protocol
 ?
-SSH key already existed on your GitHub account: C:\Users\Craig\.ssh\id_ed25519.pub ?
-Logged in as c-sanders
+SSH key already existed on your GitHub account: C:\Users\Foo\.ssh\id_ed25519.pub ?
+Logged in as foo
 !
 You were already logged in to this account
 ```